Zero Knowledge (ZK) Jobs

 Key responsibilities

-• Research, analyze and design proof systems and architectures for private computation
+• Research, design and implement proof systems for remote auditing schemes

 • Perform security analysis, measure performance of and debug circuits